 5. POLICY STATEMENT

 Everyone has the right to expect a positive experience and a good treatment outcome.
 In the event of concern or complaint, service users have a right to be listened to and to be treated with respect.
-As an authorised provider, MC Clinic Ltd will manage complaints properly so user concerns are dealt with appropriately.
+As an authorised provider, Lyphe Clinic will manage complaints properly so user concerns are dealt with appropriately.
 Good complaint handling matters because it is an important way of ensuring our users receive the service they are entitled to expect.
 Complaints are also a valuable source of feedback; they provide an audit trail and can be an early warning of failures in service delivery.
 When handled well, complaints provide an opportunity to improve service and reputation.

 6. OUR AIMS AND OBJECTIVES